 We throw the keys in the trees below and look at the city again.
 In case you don’t know, we never traveled alone together.
 Our travels are usually with friends and family because of my conservative family; that’s why this mini-date is quite an experience for us.
 I’ve always read how people in love are usually in their own love bubble in public.
 I’m quite sure we are currently in one that I forgot that I’m on the verge of crying an hour ago and that my hands are starting to freeze again.

 “Can we not go home?” he disturbs my thoughts.

 Ah, I want that too, but we both know, after all our like-this moments through the years that we wanted to stop time, that this lovely short date has to end.
 The Koreans said that if you and your partner locked a lovelock in N Seoul Tower together, then your love will be forever.
 I’m a woman of science, but a big part of me wants to believe in it.
 It is hard for me to burst our love bubble, but time is ticking for us.
 Before we go, we ask a Chinese family to take a photo of us in one of the love chairs around.

 While walking back to the bus stop, I see this self-service photobooth that I’ve been bugging him to try in Hongdae.
 I still have a 4000 Korean won to spare, so I force him to do it.
 Technology is something I’m good at, but this machine ate me whole and alive.
 It has an English translation and a timer that I don’t know how our photos ended up having the weird and ugly dark N Seoul Tower background.

-This 2 hours lovely date is like my own Kdrama pulled out directly in the TV screen.
+This 2 hours lovely date is like my own Kdrama pulled out directly on the TV screen.
 I can’t thank God enough for all the outpouring blessings to afford this trip and, of course, for giving me a spontaneous partner who says no to my tenacity.
-This N Seoul Tower lovelocks is my favorite Seoul memory of us, and I can’t wait for more.
+This N Seoul Tower lovelock is my favorite Seoul memory of us, and I can’t wait for more.